FabriceSalvaire/wikijs-fork/README.md

   - Removed default content for new page.

 - **Markdown Editor**
   - In addition to the CodeMirror editor, a basic textarea was implemented to perform standard browser actions like spell checking, or support for browser extensions like [LanguageTool](https://languagetool.org) or an [external editor](https://github.com/asamuzaK/withExEditor).
 A button is used to switch between both editors.
 It looks like a hack, but it offers the same experience as you usually get when editing Mardown with a browser.
-Moreover it is better than the actual solution that shows errors in the live preview.
-Especially since the preview is spoiled by LanguageTool when it contains math. **TODO: for some reasons, the live preview is not updated when editing the textarea**
+Moreover, it is better than the actual solution that shows errors in the live preview.
+Especially since the preview is spoiled by LanguageTool when it contains math. **TODO: for some reason, the live preview is not updated when editing the textarea**
   - Set the Emacs [keymap](https://codemirror.net/5/doc/manual.html#keymaps) for CodeMirror (Vi and Sublime Text are also available).
-Of course, it will not transform your browser to an evil editor but it is much better and just one line of code...
+Of course, it will not transform your browser to an evil editor, but it is much better and just one line of code...
 Notice some commands work poorly.
   - Set a shortcut `Ctrl-Enter` to insert at cursor `</br>` which is useful to force line breaking.
   - Link insertion: use the page title instead of its slug (I don't understand the reason of this behaviour).